top of page

 “Self-compassion is the key to releasing shame and false beliefs, which keep people locked in harmful behaviors.” - Dr. Gabor Maté, Author of "The Myth of Normal"

-We appreciate your taking the time to read this article.
-Did you find this article insightful, helpful, or valuable in some way?
-Please offer a form of gratuity, here.
-Thank you!
+I appreciate your taking the time to read this article about getting curious about your thoughts.
+Did you find our article insightful, helpful, or valuable in some way?

 "Josephine is a gifted healer and mentor.
 I took the Soul-Wise sessions [now primarily considered an aspect of Shamanic Journeying and Energy Center Attunement] from her and found these sessions to be inspirational.